• Skip to primary navigation

 • Beginner Printing (or the newer title – Beginner Printing with Fine Motor Skills) – I use this program for both kindergarten years (JK/SK)!

 • Tell Me Cards: Modelled Writing for the Very Young – I like using this title in kindergarten to grades 1 or 2 or until the student is confident to write short stories on his/her own.
 (In this title, the student dictates and then copies what the parent writes.
-And also, other basic writing skills are learned in this curriculum.)
+Also, other basic writing skills are learned in this curriculum title.)

 What can many kindergarten-age children do?
 They can learn to print in large letters.
 They also love the hands-on activities and pre-writing art skills including scissors skills!
 They can dictate their own stories from little journal prompts and copy under “Mommy’s” printing.
 They can learn by modelled writing about basic grammar and basic sentence writing.
 It is fun to learn!
 By grade 1, they can begin to copy very short summary notes to make a science notebook, use a ruler to help them make a diagram, and help to sew a picture storybook they created with dental floss!